VejAlDatt/analyze_humidity_level_pipeline/README.md

 6. Once downloaded, extract or unzip the file.
 Copy the CSV file and paste it inside the ‘data’ folder of the extracted GitHub repository you downloaded which was entitled ‘flights-project’.
 7. Open Command Prompt on your system.
 8. Navigate to the previously downloaded and extracted project ‘flights-project’ via the command prompt.
-9. Once inside enter the command ‘docker-compose build’ and press enter.
+9. Once inside enter the command 'docker-compose build' and press enter.
 10. Once all the respective docker builds are finished, enter the command ‘docker-compose up -d’ and press enter.
 11. Once all the containers have started, open your browser and enter in your address bar ‘localhost:8080’.
 12. You could now interact with the webpage to view the different operations of the data engineering project.